 The importance of gimmiit is not limited to traditional stories.
 They also have special significance in Inuit culture, as seen in naming and the centrality of qimmiit in daily life.
 They are the only animals to which Inuit give names or atiit.
+Often they were named for their appearance.
+Qimmiit were also named in the same way as children, being given the atiq of a deceased person.
 In that case, qimmiit would integrate the atiq's social attributes because atiit are autonomous entities with their own attributes and kinship relations.
-Hence, qimmiit could be fathers, grandfathers, mothers, grandmothers, uncles, aunts, and so forth to their Inuit families.
-Jimmy "Flash" Kilabuk (Nowdluk) explained that "dogs were like a member of our team as a family unit, as well as our companions."
-He added that his "father would treat his dogs like he would treat individuals."24 This explains the extremely tight bond that unified Inuit with their qimmiit.
-It also explains why, during the QTC and QIA hearings, some people said simply that gimmiit were "everything."25 The community as a whole consisted not only of people, but also of the dogs they owned.26
+Hence, gimmiit could be fathers, grandfathers, mothers, grandmothers, uncles, aunts, and so forth to their Inuit families.
+Jimmy "Flash" Kilabuk (Nowdluk) of Igaluit confirmed this when he said, "The dogs were like a member of our team as a family unit as well as our companions."
+He added that his "father would treat his dogs like he would treat individuals."
+This explains the extremely tight bond that unified Inuit with their gimmiit.
+It also explains why, during the QTC and QIA hearings, some simply explained that qimmiit were "everything."